sanketdatta7904/test-sap/README.md

 ### Task 2: Introduce modify functionality

-- introduce edit button next to delete button in table, that populates form with data from table row
+- introduce edit button next to delete button in table, that populates form with data from table row  >> Done
-- upon clicking save button, update the row in the table
+- upon clicking save button, update the row in the table  >> Not done(One extra record getting added)

 ### Task 3: Introduce frontend-backend validation

-- enhance the form with validation:
+- enhance the form with validation:    >> Done
-- a product name should be unique
+- a product name should be unique      >> Done
-- show error message when a validation fails
+- show error message when a validation fails    >> Not done
-- hint: add the validation in the backend - marketplace-service.js
+- hint: add the validation in the backend - marketplace-service.js    >> Done

 ### Task 4: Add unit tests

-- write a unit test using the tool of your choice to test the validation implementation
+- write a unit test using the tool of your choice to test the validation implementation   >>  Done